danfuzz/samizdat/doc/library-guide/Lang0Node.md

 module, when they are to be executed in an environment that performs dynamic (not static) importing.

+It is a fatal error to call this on an `importModuleSelection` with a wildcard selection.

 **Note:** This returns a list of replacement nodes and not just a single replacement node, because some `import*` forms must expand to multiple statements.
 Always returning a list makes it possible to treat all return